Nu Holdings Ltd. (NU) EPS is poised to hit 0.01 next quarter: How Investors Can Make It Count the Most? - News Daemon

 Sponsored

-While finding the extent of efficiency of the company that is accounted for 6068 employees.
+It is imperative to bring your focus towards the efficiency factor of the conglomerate that has a total of 6068 employees.
 For the Profitability, stocks gross margin was +63.78, operating margin was -12.28 and Pretax Margin of -12.28.

 Nu Holdings Ltd. (NU) Ownership Facts and Figures